bikashamdocs/ansible-nginx-setup/README.md

-# Ansible Playbook: Install Nginx on Ubuntu Local & Remote Machine
+# Ansible Playbook: Install and configure software on Ubuntu Local & Remote Machine
-This Ansible playbook installs and configures Nginx on an Ubuntu local & Remote Machine.
+This Ansible playbook installs and configures software on an Ubuntu local & Remote Machine.

 # Project Structure